Surprising Patterns in the NIST Data Regarding Atomic Ionization

 The exact wavelengths of the resulting radiation from all elements have been extremely accurately determined.
 This means that the exact amount of energy transfer regarding any of these ionizations is also known extremely accurately.

 The electrons in atoms are in many different quantum orbitals and sub-orbitals, and the total effect of many of them on each other figures to be quite complex, so we wish to temporarily eliminate this complexity as well.
 It turns out that we can do that!
+It turns out that researchers have discovered and experimentally analyzed 32 different atoms which each have a single electron orbiting the nucleus.

 The hydrogen atom has one electron.
 NEUTRAL helium has two, but if the helium is singly-ionized, it also has one electron.
 NEUTRAL lithium has three electrons, but doubly-ionized lithium has one.
 NEUTRAL beryllium has four electrons but triply-ionized beryllium has one.
 And so on.
 The discussion here will stop at element 32, Germanium, which is 31-times-ionized, such that it too only has one remaining electron.